Last update: 25 Apr 2025

 You can email Don Warner, WB8GUS: wb8gus 'at' arrl.net replace the "at" with @ or Phone: (cell/text) [810] 599-0729.

 Our current thinking is that a good written study guide or manual, a few You Tube Videos on the Technician Class License followed by 'practice exams' via internet is the easiest path to a Technician license.
-A 'Training Class' is not as easy or effective for a person to obtain their first ham license or understand that the internet is a better method.
-Some reading material, some internet effort, some YouTube videos, and a little personal test study via Web resources is the most efficient path.
-SARA can hook you up with a knowledgeable ham [we call these helpers 'Elmers'] for answering questions and guidance on a one-on-one personal basis.
+A 'Training Class' is not usually as easy or effective for a person to obtain their first ham license or understand that the internet is a better method.
+The most effective method is do some reading of material, some internet study effort, some YouTube videos, and perhaps a little personal test study.
+Do these via free Web resources and the path is easy and is the most used path to your first license.
+SARA can hook you up with a knowledgeable ham helper [we call these helpers 'Elmers'] for answering questions and guidance on a one-on-one personal basis before you actually test.
 We want you to succeed, contact a club officer / member and we can get you started or send an email (see page footer).
+We can do this for anyone - anywhere.

-An individual has access to the multiple presentation and learning paths, with great practice test sessions to followup which insure they are ready for testing {listed below}.
-The actual testing for a Technician Class license will cost $15.00 for the testing organization and $35.00 for the FCC.
-It is advised to do this just once in a successful manner and not pay additional fees.
+An individual has access to the multiple presentation and learning paths, with great practice test sessions to follow which insure you are ready for testing {links listed below}.
+The actual testing for a Technician Class license will cost $15.00 for the testing organization and $35.00 for the FCC when the license is issued.
+It is advised to do this process just once in a successful manner and not pay additional (unnecessary) fees.
+[NOTE: If you are taking a 'Tech' class test, look over the General material before coming to the Tech test, and then attempt the General test on the night you take the Tech exam.
+It does not cost anything to take the exam, and you might just pull it off!
+If you 'fail' you got a free look at one of the General exams.]

 ARRL has also updated its free online review and practice resource, ARRL Exam Review for Ham Radio™.